Organic infant formula & feeding support

 Is my infant constipated?

-Healthy babies under 6 months are unlikely to experience constipation because they receive adequate hydration and nutrients from breastmilk or formula or a combination.
+Healthy babies under 6 months are unlikely to experience constipation because they receive adequate hydration and nutrients from breastmilk, formula, or a combination.

-- Incorrect preparation of formula.
-Always make sure to add water first, then the formula powder after, so that baby is getting enough fluids and to ensure the formula is not concentrated.
+Incorrect preparation of formula.
+Always make sure to add water first, then the formula powder after so that baby is getting enough fluids and to ensure the formula is not concentrated.15

 Will starting solids cause constipation?